tpmccallum/PyVeritas/README.md

     fuzzer.run(calculate_discount)
     fuzzer.summary()

-# You will need to ensure your existing Python code argument parser facilitates the running of test and fuzz - below is an example of how to achieve this easily using Python's argparse library
 def main():
     parser = argparse.ArgumentParser(description="Run unit tests or fuzz tests with PyVeritas.") parser.add_argument('action', choices=['test', 'fuzz'], help="Specify 'test' for unit tests or 'fuzz' for fuzzing tests.")